varun-r-mallya/sic-xe-assembler/README.md

   make test
   # or instead of the `make test`, type `./assembler -i test.sic` for individual test.
 ```
-The example listing file and object file for the required test are added to the `tests/` folder.
 Note: If intermediate files are required, then use the `-i` flag like `./assembler -i test.sic` in the build directory.